thunderbug1/Spherebot-Host-GUI/Readme.txt

 	(You will also have to redefine your pins accordingly to your electronics design)

 2.)
-Start the Spherebot-UI.exe and connect to your Arduino
+Start the Spherebot-UI.exe int the /bin folder and connect to your Arduino

 Warning for custom Firmwares: